ni/nimi-python/docs/nifgen/functions.rst

         Specifies the handle of the arbitrary sequence that you want the signal generator to produce.
 NI-FGEN sets the
-        :py:data:`nifgen.Session.arb_sequence_handle` attribute to this value.
-You can create an arbitrary sequence using the :py:meth:`nifgen.Session.create_arb_sequence` or :py:meth:`nifgen.Session.create_advanced_arb_sequence` function.
-These functions return a
+        :py:data:`nifgen.Session.arb_sequence_handle` property to this value.
+You can create an arbitrary sequence using the :py:meth:`nifgen.Session.create_arb_sequence` or :py:meth:`nifgen.Session.create_advanced_arb_sequence` method.
+These methods return a
         handle that you use to identify the sequence.

         **Default Value**: None